nightmire777/BloodFlame-Archive/dontreadme.md

 > [!IMPORTANT]
 > To whoever might be reading this file
 >
-> some writeups do have more **interesting** language which I have hidden(if you do decide to view it in code mode instead of the nice mode)
->
 > these are self notes for me to refer back in the future
 >
 > lastly, I wish whoever that is reading this a good day and you achieve what you came here for